Doji-Technologies/windows-installer-for-unity-docs/source/getting-started.rst

    In the wizard, select 'Install recommended version' and download the newest version of the .NET SDK.
    At the time of this writing, the recommended version is `.NET 6.0 <https://dotnet.microsoft.com/en-us/download>`_

    This step is only necessary, if you don't already have a suitable version of .NET SDK installed.
-If you do, the wizard will not prompt you to install it and start at the next step instead.

    .. figure:: /_static/images/wizard_0.jpg
       :width: 60%
       :align: center
       :alt: WiX Wizard .NET Installation

+   In case the wizard does not advance to the next step after installing the .NET SDK, try restarting your machine.

 #. **Installing WiX**